Anemays/quick-notes/README.md

 1. Editing a note cannot replace or remove the uploaded file.
 2. Deleting a note does not delete the associated file from MinIO (orphaned file).
-3. Uploaded files are stored, but their URLs are not yet displayed in the frontend.
-4. Bucket is private, so files are not accessible without a signed URL.
-5. Tailwind layout still needs improvements (e.g., color contrast and spacing).
-6. No input validation yet — the "Add" button accepts empty titles (though nothing is submitted).
-7. Uploaded file input is not reset after submission.

 ---